LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Inquiries

 There are two ways for a credit check to be performed: a soft credit inquiry vs. hard credit inquiry.
 Hard inquiries are usually performed when someone applies for a credit card or loan, and these may show up on the credit report.
 Soft inquiries pull data but don’t affect credit scores.
-Rental applications usually conduct a soft inquiry.
+Rental applications usually involve a soft inquiry.

 Public Records